 I hereby certify I am qualified to establish fiscal data and impacts and have personal knowledge of the information given.
-I have reviewed all available financial information applicable to the substance of the above-stated local bill and confirm the foregoing Economic Impact Statement is a true and accurate estimate of the economic impact of the bill.
+I have reviewed all available financial information applicable to the substance of the above-stated local bill and confirm the foregoing

-PREPARED BY: [Must be signed by Preparer] -
+Local Bill Economic Impact Statement PAGE 3 of 4 Economic Impact Statement is a true and accurate estimate of the economic impact of the bill.

-Print preparer's name: -
+PREPARED BY: [Must be signed by Preparer]

-Date -
+Print preparer's name: £

-TITLE (such as Executive Director, Actuary, Chief Accountant, or Bo udget Director):
+TITLE (such as Executive Date Director, Actuary, Chief Accountant, or Bo udget Director):

 REPRESENTING:

 PHONE:

-E-MAIL ADDRESS:
+E-MAIL ADDRESS: >